yujun858/mypython/day30_1122_python/readme.md

 I know thar you are hurting too              Daddy it's my birthday.
 But I need you I do                          All I want to say
 Daddy if you are out there
-Dady all i wanna say
+All i wanna to say

 you are so far away.
 If you are so far away oh and you are so far away.                  oh and you are so far away